-It’s fair to say that DeFi has been one of the buzz terms of 2020, certainly in the world of crypto.
+It’s fair to say that Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
+Build... has been one of the buzz terms of 2020, certainly in the world of crypto.
 DeFi tokens have been among the year’s best performing digital assets, with numerous seeing huge gains.
 But, crypto traders alike are still struggling to comprehend what DeFi is all about.

 Just like cryptocurrencies, DeFi takes away the need for a centralized entity.
 But the way it works remains baffling even for advanced traders.
 Read on to find out how DeFi works, and let’s decipher the truth if you can make money from DeFi?

-It is an open system of finance, which through blockchain technology, allows for the facilitation of financial services from peer-to-peer and gives people full control of their assets.
-You can – right now.
-So if you so wish – get a loan from someone you’ve never met, living on the other side of the world, using your smartphone.
+Decentralized finance is an open system of finance, which through blockchain technology, allows for the facilitation of financial services from peer-to-peer and gives people full control of their assets.

-Stipulations for such an agreement can be written in code onto the blockchain through smart contracts.
+Stipulations for such an agreement on a decentralized application (DApp) can be written in code onto the blockchain through smart contracts.
 So when the stipulation for the loan is met, the funds will be released.
-This is just one of many functions that Decentralized Applications (DApps) serve.
-They work in the way that regular apps would, but they are entirely decentralized and without a centralized control based on one single entity.
+This is just one of many functions Dapps serve.
+They work in the way that regular applications would, but they are entirely decentralized and without a centralized control based on one single entity.